 A number of publishers have used MagCloud to print field guides, camp workbooks, how-to guides, training manuals, educational workbooks, and operations manuals to complement a variety of business needs.
 In some cases these are printed ahead of time for use during a workshop or class, while other times they are simply made available online for attendees to purchase as supplementary or stand-alone training materials.

 We see programs of all kinds published on the MagCloud site for events like weddings, plays, memorial services, conferences and music festivals.
 Our new digest product is particularly well-suited for this use case, since its smaller size is less obtrusive and fits more easily into bags and purses.
-Plus with the added benefit of digital distribution users have the option to access via our iPad application or PDF download.

 Another great business use case for MagCloud is a menu.
 Our full color printing helps show off vibrant food photography, while the on-demand printing makes it easy to order copies in small batches as they are needed and make changes between print runs.